-Security screening devices must be provided with a means to ensure operator presence at the control area in a position that permits surveillance of the openings and doors of the control area during generation of radiation.
+Closed-beam security screening devices must have a mechanism to ensure operator presence at the control area in a location that enables surveillance of the openings and doors of the control area during generation of radiation.

-- (1) During an exposure or preset succession of exposures of one-half second or greater duration, the device must be provided with a means to enable the operator to terminate the exposure or preset succession of exposures at any time. - (2) During an exposure or preset succession of exposures of less than one-half second duration, the devices must be provided with a means to allow completion of the exposure in progress but must enable the operator to prevent additional exposures.
+(1) During an exposure or preset succession of exposures of 0.5 second or greater duration, the closed-beam radiation-producing device must have a mechanism to enable the operator to terminate the exposure or preset succession of exposures at any time.

+(2) During an exposure or preset succession of exposures of less than 0.5 second duration, the closed-beam radiation-producing device must have a mechanism to allow completion of the exposure in progress but must enable the operator to prevent additional exposures.